 During the current student registration period (the dates circled in the academic calendar), current students are tentatively enrolled for the following quarter.
 Students receive an invoice for a $25.00 deposit to secure each of their current lesson/class times.
 Students have a two week deadline to either pay the deposit and secure their existing spots, request a change, or make a drop request.
 Students who do not pay the deposit by the deadline will be dropped and will need to make a registration appointment to re-register.

 Individuals unable to register during new or current student registration should make a registration appointment at the branch where they wish to study.
 Late registration is pro-rated and on a space-available basis.
 Students who enroll after the beginning of the quarter must enroll for all remaining lessons or classes in the quarter.

 Full payment is due at registration.
 We accept cash, checks, Visa, MasterCard, American Express and Discover.
 If payment is not made, student will be dropped immediately.
 In case of financial hardship, one half of the payment due may be paid at registration, with the balance due by the fifth lesson or class (third lesson or class for Summer Quarter).
 There is a $15 check return fee.

 Communication about attendance is also an essential part of the teacher-student relationship.
-If a student is not going to be able to attend a lesson, he or she must notify the teacher or the office.
-Teachers are not required to make up student absences.
-On occasion, however, with proper notification a makeup lesson may be arranged.
+If a student is not going to be able to attend a lesson, he or she must notify the teacher or the registrar.